If I think of Germany in the night,

 The syphilitic miasm is most active at night, from sunset to sunrise, and so ailments start or aggravate at twilight and make the syphilitic subject fear night.
 He gets easily depressed and more so at night, when he can’t sleep or has horrible dreams of murder and killing.
 Brooding over his ailments he cannot fall asleep and tosses and turns restlessly.
 Thoughts of suicide or other destructive thoughts may come to mind.
 Syphilitics prefer to have sex in secret because of the shame.
 Their sexual expression is unnatural, perverted and destructive; they can have anal sex, sex with animals or incest, leading to birth defects.
 Sexual abuse, rape, or any sort of violent or harmful sex or sexual fantasies are common.
 Hiding is a central theme wherefore the syphilitic is secretive in many ways.
 The German Wolfgang P., who kidnapped Natascha Kampusch at the age of 10 and kept her hidden underground in secret for 8 years was strongly syphilitic.
 He demanded absolute obedience, felt easily provoked, and reacted with extreme anger and violence from a small provocation, beating and kicking her.
 He let her almost starve and molested her until she could finally manage to flee at the age of 18, when he went right away to the railway track to commit suicide by throwing himself before the train.
 He lived in isolation and was unable to connect with other people, capable of hiding his crime for so long even from his close family members who visited him regularly.

 Every thought, feeling, creation, action or reaction mirrors the current miasmatic state of the individual.
+Great artists of all genres dealt with the emotional truth of mankind of their time and many of them gained the immortality they deserved by their creations, being capable of inspiring audiences and especially those who can deeply resonate with the expressed feelings.
+Franz Schubert said: My music is the product of my genius and my misery; and that which I have written in my greatest distress is that which the world seems to like best.
 In art, syphilitics typically express themselves through a heavy tinge of melancholy, defeat and hopelessness.
 Many artists in the 18th and 19th century became victims of that dreaded disease, that caused many to die early, often from suicide, or to suffer from the aftermath of neurosyphilis.
 With psychiatric symptoms, loss of cognitive functioning and change in personality they often had to spend the rest of their lives in insane asylums, paralyzed, blind or deaf.
 Their families often destroyed their medical documents to keep the shameful secret, or dragged them away from publicity to preserve their fame and dignity.
 Anxiety, depression, bipolar disorder, mania, despair, hallucinations and paranoid delusions tortured them and influenced their creations.
 One can feel the clouds always present in their works and becoming increasingly darker with the progress of the disease, until finally reflecting bleakness, despair and feelings of presentiment of death.

 Some of the most famous composers of classical music of that time bear the signs of syphilitic mental deterioration like Franz Schubert.
 He was born in 1797 in Vienna/Austria and died in 1828 from syphilis.
 In 1823 syphilis was diagnosed when he suffered from severe mood swings, depression, periods of dark despair and violent anger, headaches and dizziness.
 It is said that the shock of the diagnosis was so huge that he decided never to return and finish his Unfinished Symphony.
 Symptoms of mercury poisoning from treatment added to his torment, and especially his last works depict the melancholic feelings of a tormented soul which despairs over his situation.
 Both his works, Winter Journey and Death and the Maiden are filled with strong syphilitic elements like death.
 Reflecting his despair about having been infected so young with the prospect of an early end of his career and life, his hopes had come to nothing and he wrote to a friend: In one word, I feel myself the most unhappy and miserable man on earth.